US President Trump refuses to take part in impeachment hearing | DW | 02.12.2019

 'Witch hunt'

-Cipollone also accused Nadler of intentionally planning Wednesday’s hearing while Trump is not in the United States.
+Cipollone also accused Nadler of intentionally planning Wednesday’s hearing while Trump is out of the country.
 He wrote: "You scheduled this initial hearing — no doubt purposely — during the time that you know the president will be out of the country attending the NATO leaders meeting in London.

 Cipollone added that the White House would respond separately regarding a second hearing before Friday's 5 p.m (10 p.m.
 GMT) deadline.
 Nadler set the limit for Trump to say whether he or his legal counsel would take part in further proceedings expected next week to examine evidence against him.